DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/TO-DO LIST.md

 * NAMA (Face Parts) is not serialized by the CK if the values are unset/default.
 However, I don't know what the unset/default values are.
 * Investigate omitting fields that would be disabled/suppressed by template actor flags; alternatively, have the frontend do that.
 Main concern with doing it at save time is use info (i.e. unused form uses still *are* form uses and need to be severed bidirectionally).

+### Add-on Node (ADDN)
+* These forms are similar to Collision Layers in that they have numeric IDs that must be globally unique across the entire load order.
+We should have the Object Window display their IDs in the tableview whenever you filter to Add-on Nodes specifically.
+This would require having the form-info-cache subsystem grab those values.
+  * In turn, once the form-info-cache has those values, it becomes very easy for us to rapidly scan for duplicates and log warnings on startup.
+It also becomes easy for us to prompt the user for confirmation if they accidentally edit an ADDN and pick an ID that's already in use.

 ### Location (LCTN)
 * Since I last worked on it, I learned that some of its lists of forms are in fact of REFRs, and are coalesced in some way across all files.
   * Do these lists need to be updated as REFRs are moved in and out of a LCTN's bounds?
 We don't currently do that.